 Logic chains can be formed into a monitoring scenario to detect issues more effectively.

-With its help, depending on sensor results, different actions can be performed and notifications sent out, but other sensors can be run as well.
+With their help, various actions can be performed and notifications sent out depending on sensor results, and additional sensors can be run as well.

 Any sensor can be disabled.
 In such a case, it can't be run until reenabled from its context menu or editor.